sandinmyjoints/requests-review/review.rst

 As humans, we've evolved to unconsciously filter the staggering possibilities available to us at each moment.
 To manage that complexity, we have rules.
-Humans come with some built in rules (eat when hungry), and easily learn more (don't touch hot stoves) and more (don't lie, especially to those you love).
-When I'm writing, my stories might examine how these rules come into conflict with each
-other: a government doctor is ordered to a remote, neglected village, and comes to value its people more than his duty to the government.
+Humans come with some built in rules (eat when hungry), and easily learn more (don't touch hot stoves; don't lie, especially to those you love).
+When I'm writing, my stories might examine how these rules come into conflict with each other: a government doctor is ordered to a remote, neglected village, and comes to value its people more than his duty to the government.

 Computers don't come with built-in rules.
-When I'm programming, if I make a mistake, the computer faithfully marches into it head-on.
+When I'm programming, if I make a mistake, the computer marches into it head-on.
 Computers do precisely and only what you tell them (frustrations with Microsoft Word notwithstanding), and because there are a staggering number of things they can do, programmers constantly battle complexity, sometimes spelling out in excruciating detail exactly what it is we want them to do.
 Programming is an effort to build up sets of rules that direct the computer to do something helpful.

 Staggering possibilities managed by rules: that's also a description of natural language.
-The difference is, when it comes to natural language, we've had lots of time to deal with it.
+The difference is that natural language has been with our species for a long time.
 Our brains have evolved pockets that just do languagey stuff.
 When I write, I benefit from this history.

 When it comes to programming, we're just getting started.
 Our brains need help.